 From your company’s leadership team, to individual team leads, and everyone in between, a positive hybrid workplace experience starts with effective communication.
-With different people in the office daily, and live conversations happening, as well as Zoom meetings, there needs to be a conscious effort to communicate and maybe even overcommunicate.
+With different people in the office daily, and live conversations happening, as well as Zoom meetings, there needs to be a conscious effort to communicate and maybe even over-communicate.

-Over the past year, executive teams and team leaders have learned lots of new communication skills.
 Workforces went from consistent, live face time, to virtual meetings literally overnight.
 As a result of this sudden shift, many employees feel there is still certainly some room for improvement in the way their organizations are communicating.
 For us, this is a tale of two statistics.